Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Introduction

 To enhance exploration depth, recent studies have introduced tree-based RL methods~\cite{hou2025treerl, liu2025attention, ji2025tree, zheng2025first} that initiate branching exploration from intermediate trajectory states.
 However, under the strict computational budget constraints of online RL, these approaches encounter an intrinsic sample dispersion challenge.
 By dispersing the limited sampling budget across various intermediate states identified by heuristic metrics, they induce extreme sample sparsity at individual branch points.
 This sparsity results in highly limited local exploration and renders the computation of stable local advantage estimates infeasible (see Figure~\ref{fig:compare_grpo_treerl} and the motivating example in Appendix~\ref{app:motivating_example}).
 Consequently, to update the policy, these methods aggregate heterogeneous trajectories from disparate branches.
 This practice introduces significant bias by conflating the model's natural output distribution with artificially induced exploration paths, ultimately undermining training stability—a phenomenon we empirically verify in Appendix~\ref{app:tree_instability}.

-To overcome the aforementioned limitations, we introduce Deep Dense Exploration (DDE), a strategy that reallocates the sampling budget from broad coverage to targeted depth exploration.
-The core idea is to concentrate computational resources on ``pivots"—critical states embedded within failed trajectories that are deep-seated yet recoverable.
+To overcome the aforementioned limitations, we introduce Deep Dense Exploration (DDE), a strategy that complements broad root-level sampling with targeted deep exploration.
+The core idea is to concentrate auxiliary rollouts on ``pivots''—critical states embedded within failed trajectories that are deep-seated yet recoverable.
 Our approach is grounded in two key insights: (1) \textbf{\textit{Recoverability of Failed Trajectories}}: Many failed trajectories contain valid reasoning prefixes and remain recoverable.
 By prioritizing resampling from such states, we can discover correct completions that form high-quality contrastive pairs with the original errors.
 (2) \textbf{\textit{Complementarity to Root Sampling}}: Deep states are exponentially harder to access via root sampling.
 Targeting these deep regions provides learning signals that are complementary to root sampling.
 Moreover, as highlighted by~\citet{deng2025trial}, tokens in these later stages often exhibit higher uncertainty, thus requiring intensive optimization.

 Based on these insights, we propose DEEP-GRPO, a novel RL algorithm that implements the Deep Dense Exploration (DDE) strategy.
-Our method operates through a two-stage framework, transitioning from global breadth to targeted local depth via three integrated mechanisms.
-First, we employ a lightweight, online \textit{utility function }to identify pivots by balancing their recoverability and depth, eliminating the need for external annotations.
-From these pivots, we execute \textit{Dense Local Resampling}, concentrating the budget to uncover correct paths and compute stable local advantages.
-Finally, we introduce \textit{Dual-Stream Optimization}, which incorporates an auxiliary objective derived from local branches.
-This architecture decouples training streams to mitigate weighting imbalances caused by disparate sample sizes and applies gradient masking to shared prefixes, facilitating stable policy learning.
-We evaluate DEEP-GRPO on standard mathematical benchmarks.
-Empirical results demonstrate that our method consistently outperforms both the GRPO baseline and existing tree-based methods.
+Our method preserves global breadth through root-level sampling while introducing targeted local exploration at selected pivots via three integrated components.
+First, we employ a \textbf{\textit{Utility-guided Pivot Sampling Distribution}} to select pivots from failed trajectories by balancing depth-based branching value with online recoverability estimation.
+From these pivots, we execute \textbf{\textit{Dense Local Resampling}}, concentrating auxiliary rollouts to increase the chance of discovering correct suffixes and to compute stable local advantages.
+Finally, we introduce \textbf{\textit{Dual-Stream Optimization}}, which combines the standard GRPO objective on root-sampled rollouts with a local objective derived from auxiliary chains while masking gradients on shared prefixes.
+Experiments on mathematical reasoning and multi-hop QA agent benchmarks show that DEEP-GRPO consistently outperforms GRPO, tree-based exploration methods, and other strong baselines.

 Our contributions are summarized as follows: